Great blue heron: Predation

 Adult herons have few natural predators and are rarely preyed upon due to their large size and dagger-like bill making a full-grown heron into a formidable and "high-risk" foe to a potential predator.
-In one instance, during an act of attempted predation by a golden eagle, a heron was able to mortally wound the eagle, although it succumbed to injuries sustained in the fight.

 Bald eagles (Haliaeetus leucocephalus) are known to attack great blue herons at every stage of their lifecycle from in the egg to adulthood.
 Less frequently, golden eagles (Aquila chrysaetos) and great horned owls (Bubo virginianus) are known to take adults.
+In one instance, during an act of attempted predation by a golden eagle, a heron was able to mortally wound the eagle, although it succumbed to injuries sustained in the fight.

-There is a single report that a large bobcat (Lynx rufus) managed to subdue and kill an adult great blue heron.
+A single report has that a large bobcat (Lynx rufus) managed to subdue and kill an adult great blue heron.
 In an exceptional case, a young Harris's hawk (Parabuteo unicinctus) killed a subadult great blue heron.

 Predators of eggs and nestlings include turkey vultures (Cathartes aura), common ravens (Corvus corax), and American crows (Corvus brachyrhynchos).
-Red-tailed hawks (Buteo jamaicensis), American black bears (Ursus americanus), and raccoons (Procyon lotor) are known to take larger nestlings or fledglings, and in the latter predator, many eggs.
+Red-tailed hawks (Buteo jamaicensis), American black bears (Ursus americanus), and raccoons (Procyon lotor) are known to take larger nestlings or fledglings, and in the last predator, many eggs.

 When predation on an adult or chick occurs at a breeding colony, the colony can sometimes be abandoned by the other birds.
-The primary source of disturbance and breeding failures at heronries is human activities, mostly through human recreation or habitat destruction, as well as by egg-collectors and hunters.
+The primary source of disturbance and breeding failures at heronries is human activities, mostly through human recreation or habitat destruction, as well as by egg collectors and hunters.

 In art and logos

-John James Audubon illustrates the great blue heron in Birds of America, Second Edition (published, London 1827–1838) as Plate 161.
+John James Audubon illustrates the great blue heron in Birds of America, Second Edition (published, London 1827–1838) as Plate 211.
 The image was engraved and colored by Robert Havell's London workshops.
 The original watercolor by Audubon is in the collection of the New-York Historical Society.

 The great blue heron (with its color changed to orange) is the basis of logos for the Delmarva Shorebirds minor league baseball team from the team's 1996 inception.

 Great white herons feature prominently in the logo for the Major League Soccer club Inter Miami CF.